What is a nuclear stress test?

 What are the risks?

-Nuclear stress tests are generally safe and complications are very rare.
+Stress tests are generally safe and complications are very rare.
 Although with any medical procedure, it does carry a small risk of complication.

 These complications include:

 - Hypotension: blood pressure may fall during or after exercise that can cause dizziness.
 This will usually ease off once you stop exercising.

-- Chest pain or flushing feeling may occur from the medication or if you have coronary artery disease.
+- Chest pain or flushing feeling may occur

 Once the test is completed, the results of your test will be assessed to determine the condition of your heart.
 This is useful in planning for your treatment and also helps in determining whether further testing is needed.

 A stress test may reveal: